Dental Medicine Program Admission

 - Motor: The candidate must be able to coordinate both gross and fine muscular movements, maintain equilibrium and have functional use of the senses of touch and vision.
 The candidate must possess sufficient postural control, neuromuscular control and eye-to-hand coordination to perform profession-specific skills and tasks.

 - Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of his/her intellectual abilities, the exercise of good judgment and the consistent, prompt completion of all responsibilities and the development of mature, sensitive and effective relationships.
 The candidate must be able to tolerate physically, mentally and emotionally taxing workloads and to function effectively under stress.
 The candidate must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties.
-The candidate must be able to interrelate among colleagues, staff, and patients with honesty, integrity, respect, and nondiscrimination.
+Compassion, integrity, concern for others, effective interpersonal skills, willingness and ability to function as an effective team player, interest and motivation to learn are all personal qualities required during the educational process.
+The candidate must agree to participate in touching/palpating on the skin and being touched/palpated on the skin by individuals regardless of gender in all academic settings, including dental head/neck exams, including intra- and extra-oral examinations.
+These activities will take place in large and small group settings as directed in the College's curricular requirements.